-When you are a small startup, manually overlooking the work of your small customer service team is still doable.
-But, what happens when your team grows and more and more customers come running in with their problems?
+When you are a small startup, manually tracking the work of your small customer service team is still doable.
+But, what happens when your team grows and hundreds of customers come running in with their problems?

-Manually managing your service desk software is not only cumbersome and time-consuming but can also bring human errors into the process.
+Managing your service desk software manually is not only cumbersome and time-consuming but can also bring human errors into the process.

 That’s exactly where automation can help your team achieve more with less.